stronnag/msp_set_rx/README.md

 As Go is available on pretty much any OS, you can even verify that it works, with this small application.

-**NOTE: The previous, verbose, timer activated version of this tool is now in the `legacy` branch, should you want to play with that**
+**NOTE: The previous, verbose, timer activated version of this tool is now in the `legacy` branch, should you really want to play with that**

 ## FC Prerequisites